kptdev/kpt/docs/design-docs/08-package-variant.md

 sufficient to solve the originally stated problem.

-The basic idea here is to introduce a PackageVariant resource that manages the derivation of variant of a package from the original source package, and to manage the evolution of that variant over time.
+The basic idea here is to introduce a PackageVariant resource that manages the derivation of a variant of a package from the original source package, and to manage the evolution of that variant over time.
 This effectively automates the human-centered process for variant creation one might use with `kpt`:
-1. Clone and upstream package locally
+1. Clone an upstream package locally
-1. Make changes to the local package, including executing KRM functions
+1. Make changes to the local package, setting values in resources and executing KRM functions
 1. Push the package to a new repository and tag it as a new version

 Similarly, PackageVariant can manage the process of updating a package when a